bwheelz36/ParticlePhaseSpace/paper.md

 - Ability to generate new PhaseSpace objects by adding, subtracting, or filtering existing PhaseSpace objects
 - Multiple unit sets, and extension mechanisms for building more unit sets

-Another code providing similar functionality is the p2sat code by @lesnat_particle_2021; ParticlePhaseSpace builds off this code by enabling multi-particle support in the same PhaseSpace object, extension mechanisms, a testing framework, continuous integration, and automatic code documentation.
+Other codes providing similar functionality include the p2sat code @lesnat_particle_2021 and postpic @skuschel_postpic_nodate.
+ParticlePhaseSpace builds off these codes by enabling multi-particle support in the same PhaseSpace object, extension mechanisms, a testing framework, continuous integration, and automatic code documentation.

 # Acknowledgements